Shushishtok/AtS-my-first-mod/Getting Started.md

 This seems to get a biome, which has a `seasons` key, that hold the `DrizzleTime`, `ClearanceTime` and `StormTime`.
 Those variables are assigned to something called conditions, probably conditions of a game run.
 This is a method in the a class named `BaseConditionsCreator`.
 We could override it, so it would instead take our values.

 Each Harmony related function must have two annotations which describe its behavior.
-First, the `HarmonyPatch` annotation, which describes which method is patching, or overriding in our case.
+First, the `HarmonyPatch` annotation, which describes which method it is patching, or overriding in our case.
 Second, the `HarmonyPrefix` annotation, which denotes that this is a *prefix*, which would happen *before* `SetUpSeason` gets to run.

 ```cs
 [HarmonyPatch(typeof(BaseConditionsCreator), nameof(BaseConditionsCreator.SetUpSeason))]